gitlabhq/gitlabhq/doc/workflow/repository_mirroring.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/4559) in [GitLab Starter](https://about.gitlab.com/pricing/) 10.6.

-You can choose to always update your local branch with the remote version, even if your local version has diverged from the remote.
+You can choose to always update your local branches with remote version versions, even if they have diverged from the remote.

 CAUTION: **Caution:**
-Enabling this option will result in loss of local changes.
+For mirrored branches, enabling this option results in the loss of local changes.

 To use this option, check the **Overwrite diverged branches** box when creating a repository mirror.

-### Pull only protected branches **[STARTER]**
+### Only mirror protected branches **[STARTER]**

 > [Introduced](https://gitlab.com/gitlab-org/gitlab-ee/merge_requests/3326) in [GitLab Starter](https://about.gitlab.com/pricing/) 10.3.

-You can choose to only pull the protected branches from your remote repository to GitLab.
+You can choose to pull mirror only the protected branches from your remote repository to GitLab.
+Non-protected branches are not mirrored and can diverge.

 To use this option, check the **Only mirror protected branches** box when creating a repository mirror.